List of battalions of the Queen's Royal Regiment (West Surrey)

 This is a list of battalions of the Queen's Royal Regiment (West Surrey), which existed as an infantry regiment of the British Army from 1661 to 1959.

 Original composition

-When the 2nd (The Queen's Royal) Regiment of Foot became The Queen's (Royal West Surrey) Regiment in 1881 under the Cardwell-Childers reforms of the British Armed Forces, it became the county regiment of West Surrey, and one pre-existent militia and four volunteer battalions of West Surrey were integrated into the structure of the Queen's Royal Regiment.
+When the 2nd (The Queen's Royal) Regiment of Foot became The Queen's (Royal West Surrey) Regiment in 1881 under the Cardwell-Childers reforms of the British Armed Forces, it became the county regiment of West Surrey.
+An existing militia Regiment and four volunteer battalions of West Surrey were integrated into the structure of the Queen's Royal Regiment.
 Volunteer battalions had been created in reaction to a perceived threat of invasion by France in the late 1850s.
 Organised as "rifle volunteer corps", they were independent of the British Army and composed primarily of the middle class.

 Reorganisation

 The Territorial Force (later Territorial Army) was formed in 1908, which the volunteer battalions joined, while the militia battalions transferred to the "Special Reserve".
 All volunteer battalions were renumbered to create a single sequential order.